heisco/heisco.github.io/about/project-tinyrising.md

 # FAQ

+-Q> What is the difference between the free version (Tiny Rising) and the paid version (Tiny Rising VIP)?
+   -A> There are less ads in the paid version.
+     - In the free version, interstitial ads sometimes appear before the stage starts.
+     - Interstitial ads do not appear in the paid version.
+     - Rewarded ads appear in both free and paid versions.
 - Q> Where is save file stored?
   - A> The save file is named "autosave_v1.sav"
-On iOS, it's saved under "TR_Dev/Saved/SaveGames" in the document you can see on iTunes.
+    - iOS (Tiny Rising, Free Version): It's saved under "TR_Dev/Saved/SaveGames" in the document you can see on iTunes.
-On Android, it is saved under "UE4Game/TR_Dev/Saved/SaveGames"
+    - Android (Tiny Rising, Free Version): It's saved under "UE4Game/TR_Dev/TR_Dev/Saved/SaveGames"
+    - Android (Tiny Rising VIP, Paid Version): It's saved under "UE4Game/TRP_Dev/TRP_Dev/Saved/SaveGames" -Q> While playing the free version (Tiny Rising), I purchased the paid version (Tiny Rising VIP), but the save files cannot be linked!
+   -A> The function to automatically link save files is not supported.
+Sorry.
+     - By manually copying and pasting the save file, you can continue from the point you were playing in another version.
 - Q> After updating, the achievement has been reset!
   - A> The save path for save file may have changed after updating.
-Find the old save file in the storage ("autosave_v1.sav") and move it to the correct path(/TR_Dev/Saved/SaveGames).
+    - Find the old save file in the storage ("autosave_v1.sav") and move it to the correct path.
-Sorry for the inconvenience.
+    - Sorry for the inconvenience.